Asynchronous Session-Based Concurrency: Deadlock-freedom in Cyclic Process Networks: : Asynchronous Priority-based Classical Processes

-\begin{proof} The analysis depends on whether $P$ is live or not. \begin{itemize} \item If $P$ is not live, then, by Lemma~\ref{l:nLivenAction}, it does not contain any actions, prefixes, or forwarders.
-Any recursive loops in $P$ are thus of the form $\mu X_1() \ldots \mu X_n() \sdot \0$: contractiveness requires recursive calls to be prefixed by inputs/branches or bound to parallel outputs/selections/forwarders, of which there are none.
-Hence, we can use structural congruence to rewrite each recursive loop in $P$ to $\0$ by unfolding, yielding $P' \equiv P$.
-The remaining derivation of $P'$ only contains applications of \scc{Empty}, \scc{Mix}, $\bullet$, or \scc{Cycle} on closed endpoints.
+\begin{proof} The analysis depends on whether $P$ is live or not. \begin{itemize} \item If $P$ is not live, then, by \Cref{l:APCP:notLiveNoAction}, it does not contain any prefixes or independent forwarders.
+Any recursive definitions in $P$ are thus of the form $\pRec X_1() ; \ldots ; \pRec X_n() ; \0$: contractiveness requires recursive calls to be prefixed by receives/branches or bound to parallel sends/selections/forwarders, of which there are none.
+Hence, we can use structural congruence to rewrite each recursive definition in $P$ to $\0$ by unfolding, yielding $P' \equiv P$.
+Any dependent forwarders in $P$ are of the form $\pRes{xy} \pFwd [x<>y]$, and can be rewritten to $\0$ using Rule~\ruleLabel{cong-res-fwd} (cf. \Cref{f:procdef}).
+The remaining derivation of $P'$ only contains applications of Rule~\ruleLabel{typ-inact}, \ruleLabel{typ-par}, \ruleLabel{typ-end}, or~\ruleLabel{typ-res} on closed names.
 It follows straightforwardly that $P \equiv P' \equiv \0$.